 A giant arrow drawn in the sand pointed straight toward the box as if it mocked those who had tried to steal it.
 The Master described to her how capricious Andromeda was.
 From what he told her, The Princess was tired of pirates trying to take her.
 The dried blotches of red reflected how many who have tried for it and failed.
 There was a large box drawn in the sand.
 Although the Nebula Chain can cross dimensions with its infinite length, without a wielder, the Nebula Chains were limited to about five feet.
-The Cepheus Silver Cloth bearer was the only one who could cross the box area without permission of the Andromeda Cloth.
+The Cepheus Silver Cloth bearer was the only one who could cross the box area without permission of the Andromeda Cloth due to the special bond they share.
 It can also manipulate the Cloth and even use the chains if needed due to the fact that it was the only way the Cepheus Saint can administer the Sacrifice Ceremony.
-Not only that, but the two Cloths shared a close bond.

 Every once in a while a student would wander inside.
 As long as they don't cross the line, it would just sit humbly in its box.
 Sometimes, it didn't even care if they did cross the line.
 It's not rare for the Master to come in and the cloth would be toying around with the latest Andromeda Saint candidate.
 What was strange was that when she came, all the Andromeda Cloth felt was its hatred for her.
 Its normal gentle rose colored cosmos would darken considerably and it would always rattle its chains like a snake warning off its adversaries.
 Still, whenever the Master needed something, she would never think twice.
 Besides, she hated the first meeting of the new students.
 Even if it was dangerous for her to be in the Nebula Temple, she would rather deal with an unruly brat than spend the hour wondering if the meeting went well or not.

 The walls inside were black with several chains that were strung around.
 They were light pink in color due to the Cosmos that emitted from the Andromeda Bronze.
-It was like they were blessed by the Cloth and thus simulated the Nebula Chains making them perfect for training.
-They were still normal chains and thus needed to be manually repaired and only had a fraction of the durability of the real thing.
+It was like they were blessed by the Cloth and were suitable in simulating the Nebula Chains.
+In the end, they were still normal chains that can break, rust and dull.

 June took out her whip; all she needed was fifteen feet worth.
 That should cover all three of them for today and tomorrow.
 She cracked it and broke the first link off.
 It fell to the ground while the rest continued to hang on a hook on the wall.
 She turned her head toward the Pandora Box.
 The Princess was awake now.
 The triangular end flipped the top open while the circular defense slithered out.
 The strange shadows, that the chains on the walls had casted, were growing larger and more foreboding.

 June turned toward the ground.
 She was very close to the line as well as the chain.
 It had fallen within the borders of the safety box area.
 She eyed the other end of her measurement and broke the link.
-As she feared, the chain she needed fell completely right into the safety box.
-She was going to have to retrieve it.
+As she feared, the chain she needed fell within the boundaries.

 If she grabbed it with the whip, chances are it would attempt to drag her within its reach.
 It had a longer reach but it would be too slow.
 It had tried it once; luckily the Master was around to stop it from drilling a hole through her head.
 Her hands would be much quicker.
-The Master told her that if something like this happened, that she just contact him.
+The Master told her that she was having trouble, than she should just contact him.
 Her eyes turned toward the fallen links.
 They weren't that far from the line.